truust-io/docs.truust.io/content/payment-methods.md

 You and your customers can safely create and share payment links in seconds.
 Payment links are useful for all kinds of businesses.
 An accountant sending e-invoices, e-commerce making their social channels shoppable: the applications are endless.

+## Recurring Payments and Subscriptions

+With subscriptions you can receive recurring payments from your customers over time.
+Your customers will make their first payment as they make any other payment on Truust, relevant information will be tokenized and stored in a PCI-compliant way, and payments will be made periodically without further customer interaction.
+You could customize the subscriptions in many ways: set up a number of times it will be executed or specify an end date, choose the frequency of the payments, or ask for a set-up fee as first payment.
+You will get notifications which each payment of the subscription.

 ## Gateways

 This is the current list of countries where Truust API calls the local online payment gateway.
 As a merchant, please contact the local provider to request a merchant id and enter your merchant's credentials in Truust Account settings section (see Getting Started section).